DamianS-eng/DamianS-eng/notes/projects/VRonLinux/01-VRonLinux.md

 - Linux Install
   - [Fedora (Latest) w/ KDE Plasma Desktop](https://fedoraproject.org/spins/kde)
   - Officially, Steam recommends using the native distribution package, running over Plasma Wayland or KDE X11 on an Arch-based distribution.
-  - One Video mentions using GNOME instead. (https://www.youtube.com/watch?v=6X-XMg4XhPc)
+  - This [video](https://www.youtube.com/watch?v=6X-XMg4XhPc) mentions using GNOME instead.
+Your mileage may vary.
-  - [NoburaOS](https://noburaproject.org) is a SteamOS-like derivative hobby distribution for NVIDIA GPUs.
+  - [NoburaOS](https://noburaproject.org) is a SteamOS-like derivative hobby distribution that has a lot of professional tweaks for NVIDIA GPUs.
 AMD alternative is [ChimeraOS](https://chimeraos.org/)

 ## SteamVR Games